Referring a patient for abortion care at King Edward Memorial Hospital

 Clinical exclusion

-King Edward Memorial Hospital does not provide early routine abortion services.
-If you would like more information on where your patient can seek a routine abortion, review to the Chief Health Officer approved information for patients (PDF) and contact the Pregnancy Choices and Abortion Care Co-Ordinator at WNHS on (08) 6458 2222 if further assistance is needed.
+King Edward Memorial Hospital does not provide routine abortion services.
+If you would like more information on where your patient can seek an abortion in the community, refer to the Chief Health Officer approved information for patients (PDF) and call 1800 4 CHOICE (external site) for information and advice.

 Referral process

-For those eligible for WNHS Abortion care services, or in situations of financial distress, please send the referral as per process below:
+For those eligible for WNHS Abortion care services, please send the referral as per process below:

 • Email a detailed referral to KEMH.referrals@health.wa.gov.au

-• Include in subject line 'Attention Pregnancy Choices and Abortion Care Co-Ordinator, Urgent referral'.
+• In subject line write 'Attention Pregnancy Choices and Abortion Care Clinic, Urgent referral'.

 • Alternatively, fax details to (08) 6458 1031.